Iraq Travel Information

-Travellers to Iraq may import the following goods tax-free: up to 200 cigarettes/50 cigars/250g of tobacco, one litre of wine or spirits, 500ml of perfume in open bottles, and gifts valued to US$28.
-Total value of duty-free goods must not exceed ID100.
+Travellers to Iraq may import the following goods tax-free: up to 200 cigarettes/10 cigars/250g of tobacco, one litre spirits, two litres wine, and goods valued to goods up to the value of ID500,000.
 It is also advised not to bring magazines, films or books contrary to country norms.

 Become our Iraq Travel Expert